 Currently, the per day cost of 5-day Park Hopper tickets is $69.80 whereas a 1-day Peak Season Park Hopper ticket is $185.
 (There’s no seasonal pricing on multi-day tickets–yet.)
 This huge cost difference is one of the big reasons we recommend doing a few days at Disneyland if you can.
 As Disney says, “the longer you play, the less you pay per day.”
 Cheesy, but accurate.

 Cutting to the chase, this is why we recommend the average family spend at least 4 days at Disneyland Resort.
 There’s enough to do at the parks to justify a 4 day visit, especially if you go at a normal pace, take a midday break, or do table service meals.
-Four days is the point when the per day cost drops below $100, and with 4-day tickets, you can also get away with not purchasing the Park Hopper option to save even more money.
+Four days is the point when the per day cost drops below $100, and with 4-day tickets, you can also not purchase the Park Hopper option to save even more money.
 (Without Park Hopper, the per day cost is $74.)

 If you want an even more leisurely pace, time to revisit favorite attractions, or are a big Disney fans, we recommend doing the 5-day tickets.
 In addition to easily being able to spend 5 days in the parks, the 5-day Park Hopper Ticket is a great value if you want more bang for your buck.
 Of course, not everyone is going to want to spend 5 days at Disneyland (there’s a ton to do in Southern California!), so it’s not for everyone.